moluopro/webview_all/README.md

 On Android the WebView widget is backed by a [WebView](https://developer.android.com/reference/android/webkit/WebView).

-On web the WebView widget will use the webview_flutter_web plugin.
+On web the WebView widget will use the `webview_flutter_web` plugin.
+> This plugin can't run for now and use url_launcher instead

 On desktop the WebView widget will use the webf plugin and only support simple webpage.